 In the legal realm, wrongful death is when someone dies due to the negligence or willfulness of a person or party.
 Wrongful Death is exactly how it sounds.
 It is a death that is wrong.
 Your loved one would still be here had it not been for the actions of the negligent person or party.
 Wrongful Death can be applied to any situation and can be filed in conjunction with a criminal suit.
 Wrongful death can be filed in absence of a criminal suit too.
 The main difference between the two is that in a criminal case you have to prove without reasonable doubt that the person caused the death of your loved.
 Wrongful Deaths, as civil suits, have a lower threshold and you have to prove that negligent behavior led to the death of your loved one.

-Our attorneys at Dan Doyle Law Group want to first share with you our condolences if you are dealing with a situation like this.
+Our Philadelphia wrongful death attorney at Dan Doyle Law Group want to first share with you our condolences if you are dealing with a situation like this.
 There is no amount of comfort or kind words that can bring your true desire which is to reverse the day your loved one died and hold them just one more time.
-Unfortunately, we know that it is not possible, but our attorneys at the Dan Doyle Law Group promise to work aggressively on your case to ensure that we get justice for your loved one.
+Unfortunately, we know that it is not possible, but our Philadelphia wrongful death attorney at the Dan Doyle Law Group promise to work aggressively on your case to ensure that we get justice for your loved one.

 When filing a wrongful death suit you are opening an investigation to see what happened at the time of death and how a person or people are responsible for the death.
 Get prepared for some emotional times as you have to witness the exact connection between negligence and the death of your loved one.
-Our team promises to work tirelessly in investigating the case to ensure that there is a link between negligence of the person or party to the accident.
+Our Philadelphia wrongful death lawyer promises to work tirelessly in investigating the case to ensure that there is a link between negligence of the person or party to the accident.

 Losing a family member is always tough, but not all deaths are recognized as wrongful deaths under Pennsylvania law.
 Wrongful death refers to instances where the death of one person is caused by the negligence, recklessness, or wrongdoing by another person or entity.